camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Desired state

-You want to restore the dual-region functionality and deploy Camunda 8, consisting of Zeebe and Elasticsearch, to the newly restored region.
-Operate and Tasklist need to stay disabled to prevent interference with the database backup and restore.
+You want to restore the dual-region functionality again and deploy Camunda 8 consisting of Zeebe and Elasticsearch to the newly restored region.
+Operate and Tasklist need to stay disabled to not interfere with the database backup and restore.

 #### How to get there